-For other system requirements, see the VMware Identity Manager Installation guides for 3.3 on the VMware Identity Manager documentation landing center.
+For other system requirements, see the VMware Identity Manager Installation guides for 3.3 on the VMware Identity Manager Documentation center.

 Upgrading to VMware Identity Manager 3.3 (Linux)

-To upgrade to VMware Identity Manager for Linux 3.3, see Upgrading VMware Identity Manager 3.3 (Linux) on the VMware Identity Manager documentation landing center.
+To upgrade to VMware Identity Manager for Linux 3.3, see Upgrading VMware Identity Manager 3.3 (Linux) on VMware Identity Manager Documentation center.
 During the upgrade, all services are stopped, so if only one connector is configured plan the upgrade with the expected downtime in mind.

 If you integrate Citrix published resources with VMware Identity Manager, upgrade to the latest version of the Integration Broker.
 You must be running Integration Broker 3.3 with the VMware Identity Manager latest service.

 Note: When you upgrade to VMware Identity Manager 3.3 for Linux, if you see the following error message and the upgrade is aborted, follow these steps to update the certificate.
 After the certificate is updated, restart the upgrade.

 "Certificate auth configuration update required for tenant <tenantName> prior to upgrade.
 Pre-update check failed, aborting upgrade."